Kyuichi Tokuda: Biography

+Kyuichi Tokuda was born in Nago, a village on Okinawa Island, on 12 September 1894.
+Tokuda stated that his father was the son of a trader from Kagoshima who impregnated his mistress and that his mother had a similar background as well.
+He was given a copy of Kōtoku Shūsui's Essence of Socialism at age 16.

-Kyuichi Tokuda was born in 1894 in Okinawa and became a lawyer following graduation from Nihon University in 1920.
-He joined the Japanese Communist Party in 1922 and became a member of its Central Committee.
+After receiving a higher education in Tokyo and Kagoshima, Tokuda returned to Okinawa in 1913, and worked as a substitute elementary school teacher.
+Returning to Tokyo in 1917, he entered Nihon University in 1918, and graduated with a law degree three years later.
+He was one of the founding members of the Japanese Communist Party in 1922, and later became a member of its Central Committee.
+The Labour-Farmer Party ran him as a candidate in the 1928 election.

-In 1922 Tokuda participated in the formation of the outlawed Japanese Communist Party.
-He would go on to visit the Soviet Union in both 1925 and 1927; and ran for the Labour-Farmer Party in the first regular election in 1928 (Fukuoka's 3rd district) but ended up being unsuccessful.
+Tokuda was briefly imprisoned in 1923 and 1926, for participation in subversive movements.
+He visited the Soviet Union in both 1925 and 1927.
 In March 1928 he was arrested under the suspicion of violating the Peace Preservation Law, and would go on to spend 18 years in prison.
-From 1934 to 1940, he was imprisoned at Abashiri Prison.
-Tokuda was discovered and released from prison on October 10, 1945 by French Journalist Robert Guillain who at the time had visited the Fuchu Prison.
+Serving time in Abashiri prison (1934-1940), Chiba (1940-1941), Toyotama (1941-1945), and Fuchu (1945).
+Tokuda was discovered and released from prison on October 10, 1945, by French Journalist Robert Guillain who at the time had visited the Fuchu Prison.
 While in prison, he occupied a cell adjacent to fellow Communist leader Yoshio Shiga.
 Upon his release, he was reportedly hoisted to the shoulders of a crowd of Communists and Koreans chanting anti-imperial messages.